directdemocracy-vote/doc/README.md

 It provides a voting system relying on 4 types of participant:

 1. citizen: anybody with internet access.
-2. referendum author: anybody with internet access.
+2. author: (referendum auhtor) anybody with internet access.
 3. truster: anybody with computer science knowledge and computer network resources.
-4. station: anybody with computer science knowledge and computer network resources.
+4. station: (polling station) anybody with computer science knowledge and computer network resources.

 Each participant has a pair of [private/public cryptographic keys](cryptography.md) allowing her to sign and be identified.